KDE/digikam-doc/image_editor/enhancement_tools.rst

 From Image Editor go to :menuselection:`Enhance --> Lens --> Auto Corrections` menu entry to start the automatic lens correction tool.
 This feature uses lens data from the `Lensfun library <https://lensfun.github.io/>`_ and it has a very much up to date database of lenses which are available.
 It has more than a hundred lenses in its current databases.
 It also uses the **Metadata** from the image to find-out which lens is used.

 If the exact used to take the picture is available it will mention that it matches with the metadata (annoted in **Green**), however if the exact match is not available it will choose the settings from the most closes match (annoted in **Orange**).
 In this case it also allows users to select the lens themselves.
-If metadata do not match at all, it' will be annoted in **Red**.
+If metadata do not match at all, it will be annoted in **Red**.

 .. figure:: images/editor_lens_auto_metadata_match.webp
    :alt: